Species: Lingcod (Ophiodon elongatus)

 “Grab me,” Mr. Dean commanded, and Mr. Wehr, our other chaperone, steadied him as he plunged the gaff over the gunwale and bent impossibly far over the boat.
 His body flexed, and he arched backward, the massive, writing beast hanging from the end of the three-foot gaff.

 Leviathan itself railed about on the floor of the boat, actively trying to bite any- and everything it could like a cobra in its death throes.
 It connected with the edge of a boot, unable to sink its sinister teeth into the hard leather.

 Acting quickly, Mr. Wehr cut its gills and the beast decided not to go down without a fight.
 It sprayed warm, frothy blood all over.
 My new jeans caught a globule of the deathly-dark blood and stained them.

 When we got it back to shore, we were saddened to find ourselves without a scale large enough to weigh it, but it measured 45 inches in length.
 As teenage boys do, we dared each other to place our heads inside its massive jaws.
 Mine fit with room to spare.

 We filleted the beast out before I remember getting any pictures.
 The carcass was tossed into the garbage, but I asked if I could cut the cheeks out, since I’d read they were quite good.
 They agreed.

-My grandfather’s butchery skills did not pass to me, and as I awkwardly dug out the almost-priceless meat with a fillet knife in jagged strokes, the nerve endings in the sea monsters face all fired off, causing the head to shake in my hand like something out of a horror movie.
+My grandfather’s butchery skills did not pass to me, and as I awkwardly dug out the almost-priceless meat with my old Rapala Fillet Knife in jagged strokes, the nerve endings in the sea monsters face all fired off, causing the head to shake in my hand like something out of a horror movie.

 Each cheek weighed about a pound and a quarter, but my inexperience with a fillet knife probably left a quarter pound of meat in each cheek.